 I am an Early Career Researcher in Philosophy.
-I work mainly on moral philosophy.
+I work mainly on moral philosophy and meta-ethics.
 Before joining Merton College in 2025, I completed my DPhil in Philosophy at Linacre College, University of Oxford.

 My current research concerns the relationship between normativity and deliberation.
 According to a popular view, deliberation is an essentially normative activity - to deliberate is to think about what we ought to do, which outcomes would be good or bad, and what kinds of reasons we have.
 My research challenges this view.
 I argue that we can deliberate about what to do without employing normative concepts.
 My work in this area has drawn heavily upon normative nihilism and meta-normative uncertainty.
 In the future, I plan to work on meta-normative pluralism, demanding normative theories, and their relationships with deliberation.